Paul Paton: Dundee United

 On 16 April 2013 it was announced that Paton would follow former Thistle manager Jackie McNamara, along with Thistle teammate Chris Erskine, to join Dundee United for the start of the 2013–14 season.
 Paton scored his first goal for the club in a 4–0 win against Motherwell.
 Having established himself as a first team regular, Paton was rewarded with a contract extension at the beginning of the following season to keep him at the club until 2017.
 In the 2014–15 season Paton was named as SPFL Player of the Month for September 2014.

 On 18 December 2014, Paton was found guilty by an SFA Disciplinary Tribunal of spitting at Aberdeen player Jonny Hayes during the match between Dundee United and Aberdeen five days earlier, and was given a two-match suspension, despite Hayes saying that Paton had not spat at him.
 Dundee United announced they would be appealing the suspension but were told that the SFA's fast-track judicial system did not allow this.

-In April 2015, Paton suffered a knee injury which kept him out for the rest of the season and the most of the 2015–16 season.
+In April 2015, Paton suffered a knee injury which kept him out for the rest of the season and most of the 2015–16 season.
 He made his return for United in the latter stages of a Scottish Cup fourth round match against Airdrieonians where United won 1–0 in January 2016.
 He scored his first goal of the season in the final minutes of a 2–1 win over Heart of Midlothian to put United into the lead with a 25-yard strike.
 United were relegated to the Scottish Championship at the end of the season.
 In June 2016, he left United by mutual agreement with the club.